-This recipe for soft-baked gluten-free peanut butter cookies utilizes easy gluten-free baking tips to create crispy edge peanut butter cookies with glorious gooey, soft, chewy centers.
-The cookies are made with all-purpose gluten-free flour and creamy peanut butter (not natural peanut butter) and take just 35 minutes to make.
-Yields 20 cookies.
+This recipe for soft-baked gluten-free peanut butter cookies utilizes easy GF baking tips to create crispy edge peanut butter cookies with glorious gooey, soft, chewy centers.
+The cookies are made with all-purpose gluten-free flour and creamy peanut butter to make an old school, classic treat in a jiffy!
+(Get it?!)

-However, this recipe teaches you how to make gluten-free peanut butter cookies with an identical classic, old fashioned taste.
-They are quick and easy to prepare and require no speciality ingredients except for gluten-free flour.
+This easy, homemade recipe teaches you how to make gluten-free peanut butter cookies with an identical classic, old school taste.
+They are quick and easy to prepare and require no speciality ingredients, except for the gluten-free flour.

 - Peanut Butter – Use creamy peanut butter, such as Skippy or Jif brand, which are both certified GF.
 I don’t recommend using natural peanut butter, which will make the cookies dry and crumbly.
 I have not tested it with an alternative nut butter, such as almond butter.